History

 Remediation

-The two main areas of concern for the OEH consist of the migration of air borne dust containing lead and the migration of lead, zinc, cadmium and manganese from the site via the surface water and groundwater.
+The two main areas of concern for the EPA consist of the migration of air borne dust containing lead and the migration of lead, zinc, cadmium and manganese from the site via the surface water and groundwater.

 Remedial Action Plan (RAP)

 As part of the generation of the RAP, all available historical information and contamination data was examined.
-In addition 16 on-site groundwater wells were installed during October 2003 and a comprehensive analysis program implemented.

 The review of data revealed the major pathways contributing to SRoH at the site, in its current non-operational state, are: